 Always.
 Every visit to AH Smiles includes a visual screening for gum disease.
-Dr. Engleberg can typically notice pockets forming in the gums lines that cause inflammation.
-Dr. Engleberg will make recommendations for treatment such as scaling and root planing or periodontal therapy.
+Dr. Engelberg can typically notice pockets forming in the gums lines that cause inflammation.
+Dr. Engelberg will make recommendations for treatment such as scaling and root planing or periodontal therapy.
 Treating gum disease in the earliest stages of progression can help prevent serious secondary conditions such as tooth loss and bone regression.

 - Does AH Smiles accept new patients?

 We invite new patients of all ages from Arlington Heights, Northbrook, Deerfield, Highland Park, Wilmette, Winnetka, and all surrounding communities.
 We provide personalized, comprehensive dentistry for your whole family in one convenient location.